 - Use the Skill Reports in your Kids A-Z management hub to see comprehension strengths and opportunities for additional instruction for your whole class or look at individual student reports to individualize instruction.

-How Do I Monitor Students' Reading Progress?Use Benchmark Books or Benchmark Passages and their associated resources for progress monitoring as students' reading at their instructional levels improves and/or as they complete self-paced assignments.
+How Do I Monitor Students' Reading Progress?Use Benchmark Passages or Benchmark Books (Levels aa-J) and their associated resources for progress monitoring as students' reading at their instructional levels improves and/or as they complete self-paced assignments.
 Use Assessment Reports for a whole-class view.
 Review student profile pages to see individual reading rate and level progress reports so you can further monitor the progress of individual students.

 |Developmental Level||Reading Level||Schedule|